Leggett & Platt Governance

 - Review any offers of resignation from directors and recommend to the Board whether to accept or reject the resignation offer.

-- Oversee the orientation of newly elected directors to provide the new director with a basic understanding of the Company's operations, mission and objectives.
+- Oversee the orientation of newly elected directors to provide the new director with a basic understanding of the Company’s operations, mission and objectives.
+Establish and oversee any Board policies regarding continuing education of directors.

 - Review and approve or ratify certain Interested Transactions with Related Persons, as set out in the Corporate Governance Guidelines.